Home

 Singapore Night Festival

-Be dazzled by the exclusive one-weekend-only Singapore Night Festival that falls on the second weekend of July at the open space outside of National Museum of Singapore, starting from evening and passing through midnight.
+Be dazzled by the exclusive two-weekend-only Singapore Night Festival which takes place at the open space outside of National Museum of Singapore, starting from evening and passing through midnight.

 Indulge in an extravagant outdoor experience with theatrical performances featuring live music and dance, and an awesome series of light installations.
 This is a family event that is definitely not to be missed!